raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-First, you will make or choose a backdrop.

-Either you will choose a backdrop from the Scratch backdrop library, or you are going to work with the **Paint editor** where there are two types of graphics options: **vector** and **bitmap**.
-The **backdrop editor** automatically opens in the vector graphic setting and you will be using vector graphics for this project.
+Either choose a backdrop from the Scratch backdrop library, or make a backdrop with the **Paint editor**.

-<mark>Is mentioning bitmap graphics so prominently here necessary?</mark>

 **Blue sky**:
 ![Blue sky image](images/blueSkyBackdrop.png){:width="400px"}